Dakota County Technical College

 Real Education.
 Real Results.

 Dakota County Technical College champions real-world applications in the collegiate learning environment.
 Through a strong focus on the workforce requirements of business and industry, DCTC delivers programs, training and curricula that give our graduates the core content knowledge and workplace competencies they need to succeed in their chosen field.
 Our labs and equipment are state-of-the-art.
-Our instructors are not only gifted teachers, but they also bring years of industry experience and know-how to their classrooms.
+Our instructors are not only gifted teachers, but they also bring years of industry experience and know-how to their classrooms and labs.
 They impart the inside knowledge our students need to find their place and prosper in a highly competitive global job market.
 Our small class sizes and student-friendly campus allow our instructors to build one-on-one, mentoring relationships with our students.

 DCTC provides the training and co-curricular experiences that matter in the real world.
 As a DCTC graduate, you will be equipped with the technical foundation and deeper learning capability you need to either enter the workaday world or advance your career.
 DCTC never stops working to make sure your college education gives you a smart return on your investment of time and money.
 That means the certificate, diploma or degree you earn is a big step toward leading a more satisfying, healthier and prosperous life.